mrlunchbox777/basic-setup/README.md

 There are various places in the code that need testing because they require a specific kind of setup (OS, architecture, etc).

 You can find them with `grep --recursive '# TODO: NEEDS TESTING'`

+## Other Projects
+As an orchestrator basic-setup relies heavily on external projects.
+When imported, they may or may not be specifically credited below or in the [bsctl README](/bsctl/README.md#other-projects); however, when code snippets are used, as much as possible, in no particular order, they will be listed with a link to their license below.
+Please report all missing attributions in an [issue](https://github.com/mrlunchbox777/basic-setup/issues/new?template=attribution.yaml)).

 ## Contact us